jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 ----

-How to get a value when the key does not exist
+how to get a value when the key does not exist
 -----------------------------------------------

 Sometimes when I try to access values in a `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_, I use a key that does not exist or misspell a key that does exist